No Direct Contact With WWE On Pro Wrestling Wagering, MGCB Says

 Fact Checked by Jim Tomlin

 The effort by World Wrestling Entertainment (WWE) to make legal wagering on scripted professional wrestling events a reality had taken another turn.
-It seems betting on the company that bills itself as “sports entertainment” won’t happen at Michigan sportsbooks any time soon.
+It seems betting on the company that bills itself as “sports entertainment” won’t happen at Michigan gambling sites any time soon.

 A statement from the Michigan Gaming Control Board, released on Thursday, indicated that the Board has had no discussion with WWE to advance the idea.